EdDataScienceEES/tutorial-HeleneEngler/index.md

 ```

 Thus we have determined model.4 is has the best model fit.
 > **_NOTE:_** *When comparing models be careful to make sure the same number of observations is used for each parameters (this will avoid the warning message that shows up), as some data sets have N/A values.
-To avoid this it can be helpful to clean your data first.
+To avoid this it can be helpful to clean your data first (e.g. using `na.omit().
 This [CC tutorial](https://ourcodingclub.github.io/tutorials/data-manip-efficient/) teaches you how to do that.*

 Now we can check the residuals again to see if it meet the assumptions of linear regression.
 ```